gems-uff/prov-dominoes/README.md

 ```
 > prov-dominoes.bat eval:gpu
 ```
-Estimated time for completion: ~5 minutes.
+Estimated time for completion: ~35 seconds.
 In the end, a [performance-results-gpu.txt](https://github.com/gems-uff/prov-dominoes/blob/master/performance-assessment/performance-results-gpu.txt) file will be generated in the same directory of the batch script.

 ## On other environments...